Peace churches: Churches of Christ

 Once containing a relatively large nonviolence faction, Churches of Christ are now more conflicted.
 Contemporary Churches of Christ, especially those that hold with the teachings of David Lipscomb, tend toward pacifist views.
 This means that they believe that the use of coercion and/or force may be acceptable for purposes of personal self-defense but that resorting to warfare is not an option open to Christians.

 Fellowship of Reconciliation

 As noted above, there are peace groups within most mainstream Christian denominations.
 The Fellowship of Reconciliation was set up as an organization to bring together people in these groups and members of the historic peace churches.
 In some countries, e.g. the United States, it has broadened its scope to include members of other religions or none, and people whose position is not strictly for nonviolence.
 However, in other countries (e.g., the United Kingdom) it remains essentially an organization of Christian nonviolence.

+The non-pacifist group

+Jehovah's Witnesses

+Members of the Jehovah's Witnesses go to prison for conscientiously objecting to military service.